Predictive analytics

 ✓ It allows you to maximize customer lifetime value (CLV).
 You will identify customer segments with high value and thus plan marketing activities, establishing the most appropriate cross/upselling strategies.

-✓ It allows you to properly plan your campaigns and develop an ideal outreach approach for each of your segments.
+✓ It allows you to properly plan your cold outreach campaigns and develop an ideal outreach approach for each of your segments.
 By analyzing all the data you have, such as purchasing patterns, online customer behavior, interactions on social networks, etc., you will define the best moments and channels through which to communicate with your customers.

 ✓ It helps create product recommendations (e.g., for cross/upselling) based on the purchase history of each client.
 You can use the history of purchases made by customers and identify products or services with high sales potential.